-It all began when the founder, Jaspreet Singh Bahri, visited a small village in Kashmir called Budgam.
-There the two significant sources of income are hand embroidery on shawls & Indian ethnic dresses and processing of raw pashmina wool to make handwoven wraps.
-Amazed with the talent, art of these indigenous artisans, he thought about how to show their creativity to the world and provide them with a livelihood.
+It all began when our founder, Jaspreet Singh Bahri, visited a small village in Kashmir called Budgam.
+There, the two main sources of income were [and still are] hand embroidery on shawls and Indian ethnic dresses, and the processing of raw Pashmina wool to make handwoven wraps.
+Impressed by the incredible talent and artistic skill of these indigenous artisans, he began to think of ways to present their creativity to the world as well as providing them with a sustainable livelihood.

-We want to show the world that these craftsmen are not less than any world-renowned artist and can do wonders if given a chance.
-Our team is working with these craftsmen to create unique ethnic dresses and continuing the weaving of traditional heritage shawls with Kashmiri hand embroideries (a dying art).
+Our products make it evident to the world that these craftsmen with their skills and talent, passed down from generation to generation can do wonders if given a chance.
+Our team works closely with them to create unique, ethnic clothing and shawls.
+In this way we encourage them to continue their legacy of weaving traditional shawls with Kashmiri hand embroideries (a dying art).